 If the crime you are reporting is not an emergency, you can call the non-emergency line at 604-525-5411 or attend our Front Counter at 555 Columbia Street, New Westminster, BC.

-** New! ** As part of our Strategic Plan commitment to ensure the efficient use of personnel and technology, the New Westminster Police Department now offers the ability for individuals to apply for a Police Information Check online through our website.
+The New Westminster Police Department now offers the ability for individuals to apply for a Police Information Check online through our website.

 The New Westminster Police Department offers two types of Police Information Checks:

 The New Westminster Police Department follows the British Columbia Guide for Police Information Checks to ensure all Police Information Checks are processed at a consistent standard.
 Applicants, Employers and Organizations should click on the link below for further information to ensure they understand the requirements and process for each type of check:

 It is a collection of offence information, including convictions, outstanding warrants, charges and judicial orders available from a local police agency’s records management system and other systems/records where authorized.

 This check is intended for applicants who are seeking employment and/or volunteer opportunities with agencies who require a police information check.
 The agency has determined that a search of sex offenders with a record suspension is NOT required (e.g., border crossing or visa) therefore this check is NOT intended for applicants who are seeking employment and/or volunteer opportunities with vulnerable persons.